Announcement Icon

 Understanding Portugal's Golden Visa residency by investment program in 2025.

 Launched in October 2012, its primary goal was to attract international capital to boost Portugal's economy, particularly in the aftermath of the 2008 financial crisis.
-The program has been highly successful, generating over €7.5 billion in investments since its inception.
+The programme has been highly successful, generating over €7.5 billion in investments since its inception and a major contributor to inward investment in Portugal.

 Benefits of the Portugal Golden Visa